willwade/tts-wrapper/README.md

 **Notes**:

+* For methods like speak, speak_streamed etc, these are supported by all engines.
+The table above is really those features where it can't be matched across the board.
-* For SSML no you can send the engine SSML we will just strip it
+* For SSML where it says  'no' you can send the engine SSML we will just strip it
 * For onWord Events.
 For Engines where it is a no we have a very bad fallback mechanism which will emit word timings based on estimation.
 You cant rely on this for accurate use cases.
 * Piper should be multiplatform.
 Its just got dependency issues that make this tricky right now
-* MSS has some snags around python versions.
+* MMS has some snags around python versions.
 We are finding that for some reason you need it to be fixed to 3.11.4
+* For SAPI and NSS - use py3-tts rather than tts-wrapper.
+We haven't really implemented the cross-over very well for this as I saw no point

 ## To-Do